carpentries-incubator/ml4bio-workshop/planning/pre-survey.md

 ## Pre-workshop survey questions

+This first set of questions asks for some background information about your experience with machine learning.

+1. Have you ever taken...
+(Yes, No)
+ - ...a machine learning course?
+ - ...a calculus course?
+ - ...a probability or statistics course?

+2. How much...
+(None at all, A little, A moderate amount, A lot, A great deal)
-1. How much do you know about machine learning?
-(1-3)
+ - ...do you know about machine learning?
- - 1: Nothing
- - 3: Have taken a machine learning course or have research experience

-2. Do you have coding experience?
-(1-3)
- - 1: None
- - 3: Have written a nontrivial program (1000 or more lines of code)

-3. How comfortable are you with coding?
-(1-3)
- - 1: Intimidating
- - 3: Enjoyable
+ - ...coding experience do you have?
+ - ...research experience do you have with machine learning?
+ - ...experience with the command line interface on your computer do you have?

-4. How would you like to split your research effort in the future?
-(1-5)
+3. Which of the following best describes how you would like to split your research effort in the future?
- - 1: 100% bench work, no computation
+ - 100% bench work, no computation
+ - 75% bench work, 25% computation
+ - 50% bench work, 50% computation
+ - 25% bench work, 75% computation
- - 5: 100% computation, no bench work
+ - No bench work, 100% computation

-5. How comfortable would you be training machine learning classifiers for a research project?
-(1-3)
+4. How comfortable would you be training classifiers for a research project on your own?
- - 1: Uncomfortable, wouldn't know where to start
- - 3: Completely comfortable, would require no outside help

-6. Do you have experience with the command line interface on your computer?
-(Yes/No)
-7. Have you taken a calculus course?
-(Yes/No)
-8. Have you taken a probability and statistics course?
-(Yes/No)
+ - Not at all comfortable
+ - A little comfortable
+ - Somewhat comfortable
+ - Very comfortable
+ - Extremely uncomfortable

+5. Which of the following best describes your current career stage?
+ - Undergraduate student
+ - Graduate student
+ - Post-doctoral
+ - Scientist
+ - Principal investigator
+ - Not listed, please tell us:

+This second set of questions asks about your current research and expectations for the workshop.

-9. Do you encounter large datasets in your research (too large to navigate in a spreadsheet)?
-(Yes/No)
+6. Do you encounter large datasets in your research (too large to navigate in a spreadsheet)?
-10. What is your career stage? (graduate student, postdoc, scientist, etc.)
+ - Yes
+ - No

-11. What research questions do you want to answer with the data you collect or analyze?
+7. What research questions do you want to answer with the data you collect or analyze?
 (1-2 sentences)

-12. What do you expect from the workshop?
+8. What do you expect from the workshop?
 (1-2 sentences)